Part of the series 149 Weeks: Why the Miami Hurricanes Were the NFL’s Best Team of the 2000s

 Clinton Portis woke up with the flu.

+And what a bad time for it.
 His Denver Broncos were floundering.
 Just a month ago, Denver was 7-3 and tied for the lead in the AFC West.
-Then came back-to-back overtime losses.
-Then a late interception at the goal line.
+Then came an overtime loss.
+Then another.
+And then a late interception at the goal line.
 Three consecutive losses.

 By mid-December, Denver was 7-6 and tied for last in the AFC West, the season just about squandered into mediocrity.